EWaterman/EWaterman.github.io/_posts/Ch9/0009-07-01-aesthetics.md

 In comics, there are three main types of weights to watch out for:

 - **Text weight** is thinner and used for interior pages and floppy covers.
-It’s measured in lb. (lb is sometimes referred to with the ‘#’ symbol and is just a unit of measurement like millimeters or centimeters.
+It’s measured in lb. (lb is sometimes referred to with the ‘#’ symbol and is just a unit of measurement like millimetres or centimetres.
 The specifics behind it don’t matter but you can see [here](http://www.oki.com/us/printing/support/understanding-paper-weight/index.html) if you insist on knowing all the gory details.)

 - **Cover weight** is thicker and used for things like soft covers.
 It’s also measured in lb.
 From what I’ve seen, most comic printers don’t measure in cover weight and instead use...